ashrafbd1496/Javascript-Beginner-to-Advance/README.md

 > Code after double slashes // or between /* and */ is treated as a comment.

+### When to Use var, let, or const?
+1. Always declare variables

+2. Always use const if the value should not be changed

+3. Always use const if the type should not be changed (Arrays and Objects)

+4. Only use let if you can't use const

+5. Only use var if you MUST support old browsers.

+### The difference between var and let is as follows:

+> Variables declared with var can be declared inside a scope and accessed from outside of that scope (function or global scope).
+On the other hand, variables declared with let are block-scoped, meaning they can only be accessed within the block (e.g., inside an if statement or loop) in which they are declared and are not accessible from outside of that block.

+>Var and let both are hoisted but var show undefined and let show work as temporal dead zone.
+> let and const have block scope.

+> const could not be reassigned. const variables must be assigned a value when they are declared:

+> Note that strings are compared alphabetically:

+> If you add a number and a string, the result will be a string!

+>

 [Awesome README](https://github.com/matiassingers/awesome-readme)

 [Awesome README in Dev.to](https://dev.to/documatic/awesome-readme-examples-for-writing-better-readmes-3eh3)